Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 To save time, grate the fresh coconut in bulk and store it in the freezer for up to a month.

-If you do not like the raw cilantro taste, you can saute it in 1 teaspoon oil and then add it to the chutney.
+If you dislike the taste of raw cilantro, you can sauté it in 1 teaspoon of oil and then add it to the chutney.

-You can also adjust green chilies as per your liking.
+You can also adjust the amount of green chilies to your liking.

-Some people add lime juice to their coconut chutney in place of tamarind for the sour taste, but I personally prefer tamarind.
+Some people add lime juice to their coconut chutney instead of tamarind for the sour taste, but I prefer tamarind.

 I sometimes add a few cloves of garlic to this chutney.
 It gives a nice flavor to it.